 Some readers might still have been raised with fairy tales like Little Red Riding Hood, The Three Little Pigs, The Goat’s Kids and the Wolf, or Peter and the Wolf.
 Fairy tales with Midas Zeke, the Big Bad Wolf created by Walt Disney.
 Or readers who watched as little kid De Fabeltjeskrant ‘the fables newspaper’ with Bor the Wolf.
-And, of course, we still find a bit scary to walk in the woods at night when there is a full moon.
+And, of course, we still find a bit scary to walk in the woods at night when there’s a full moon.
 Afraid to encounter a genuine werewolf.
 Of course, no need to be afraid when you’re in the company of jack of all trades Baron Munchausen, who could turn a hungry wolf inside out, or made it pull his sleigh.
-More recent, we have mutant Wolverine, albeit he seems quite friendly to people, and the mythical direwolves in the series Game of Thrones.
+More recent, we’ve mutant Wolverine, albeit it seems quite friendly to people, and the mythical direwolves in the series Game of Thrones.
 In this series the victorious House of Stark also have a wolf’s head as their sigil.

 Maybe even older than many fairy tale is the wolf named Ysengrim, also written as Ysengrin or Isengrijn.
 Ysengrimus is a satire composed in the mid twelfth century.
 An animal epic that revolves around the, often bloody, conflict between Reynard the Fox and Ysengrim the Wolf, and in which social injustices are denounced.
 Ysengrim represents the greedy clergy.
-The fable does not end well for Ysengrim.
-He is ripped into pieces by 66 pigs.
+The fable doesn’t end well for Ysengrim.
+He’s ripped to pieces by 66 pigs.
 Already then, too many pigs were being kept.

 “Grandmother… your voice sounds so odd.
 Is something the matter?
 Wolf: I just have a bit of a cold.
 Little Red Riding Hood: Oh, what big ears you have, grandmother!
 Wolf: All the better to hear you with.
 Little Red Riding Hood: And what big eyes you have!
 Wolf: All the better to see you with.
 Little Red Riding Hood: Oh, grandmother, and what big teeth you have…”

 One of the oldest attestations concerning the importance of wolves in Germanic cultures are two tremisses, golden coins, dated around 650.
-They are coins with the personal name Ani(w)ulufu on it, written backwards in runes: ᚫᚾIᚦᚢᛚᚢᚠᚢ (Looijenga 1997).
+They are coins with the personal name Ani(w)ulufu on it, written backwards in runes: ᚫᚾIᚦᚢᛚᚢᚠᚢ (Looijenga 1997, Mátyás 1997).
 The coins are so-called cabinet finds, i.e. an euphemism for lying about in an archive or museum, and found in the eighteenth century already.
-Provenance of both unknown.
-One coin, the Folkestone coin, has been lost in the British Museum.
+Provenance of both coins are unknown.
+One coin, the so-called Folkestone coin, has been lost in the British Museum.
 Maybe a sign the museum should reward its employees more generously.
 A detailed drawing of the coin survived, though.
-The other coin, the Glasgow coin, is properly kept in the Hunterian Museum in Glasgow.
-Furthermore, the general opinion seems to be that the spelling of the name Aniwulufu is of Frisian origin (Looijenga 2003, Beers 2012, Kaiser 2021).
+The other coin, the so-called Glasgow coin, is properly preserved in the Hunterian Museum in Glasgow.
+Furthermore, the general opinion seems to be that the spelling of the name Ani(w)ulufu is of Frisian origin (Looijenga 2003, Beers 2012, Kaiser 2021).

-The second part of the name (w)ulufu means undoubtedly wolf.
+The second part of the name (w)ulufu means undoubtedly ‘wolf’.
 Related to the Old English words wylif, wulafa or wolafa, and to Old Germanic wulfa.
 What the first element ani means, is not clear.
-The text may have some connection with the legendary Wylfings of East Anglia as mentioned, among other, in the epic poem Beowulf, since their ancestor was called Aun (Looijenga 1997).
-The first name Aun is also know from Aunn inn gamli ‘Aun the Old’, the king of the house of the Scylfings in modern Sweden.
+The word ani may have some connection with the legendary Wylfings of East Anglia as mentioned, among other, in the epic poem Beowulf, since their ancestor was called Aun (Looijenga 1997).
+The first name Aun is also know from Aunn inn gamli ‘Aun the Old’, king of the house of the Scylfings in modern Sweden.
 The Scylfings too are mentioned in the Beowulf.

-Following the Aniwulufu tremisses, we cannot escape to bring on stage the Beowulf.
+Following the Aniwulufu tremisses, we cannot escape to bring the Beowulf on stage.
 A tenth-century epic poem containing stories that are even centuries older, passed on in oral tradition.
-The significance of the wolf in Germanic cultures becomes clear in the Beowulf.
+The significance of the wolf in Germanic cultures becomes clear in the Beowulf as well.
 The element wolf can be found in many names, notably in that of warrior Beowulf himself.
-It is unclear what the element beo means.
+It’s unclear what the element beo means.
 One possibility is that beo means ‘bee’.
 Hence ‘bee-wolf’ which could be a kenning for bear (Leneghan 2022).
-Furthermore, there is the clan of the Wulfings that is mentioned in the Beowulf.
+Furthermore, there’s the clan of the Wulfings that’s mentioned in the Beowulf.
 Also written as Wylfings or Ylfings and translates as ‘wolf-clan’.
 Not merely in the Beowulf but in the late-tenth-century poem Widsith in the Exeter Book too, this powerful wolf-clan is mentioned.
 Other names bearing the name wolf in the Beowulf are Wulf, Wulfgar, Hroþulf, and Gárulf.
-On warrior Gárulf we will come back later in this post.
+On warrior Gárulf, we’ll come back later in this post.

 The name-element wolf can also be found in the Bavarian dynasty of the Agilolfings, the Franconian Arnulfings, and the Wuffingas in southern Sweden.
 Of the latter the personal names Haduwolf, Haeruwulf and Hariwulf have been preserved on runestones (Looijenga 1997).

 Furthermore, Beowulf’s hunt for Grendel takes place in a watery environment.
-A marshy area.
-In the early-medieval Anglo-Saxon world the habitat and lairs of wolves were associated with moors, lakes and swamps.
+A marshy area, a border land.
+In the early-medieval Anglo-Saxon world, the habitat and lairs of wolves were associated with moors, lakes and swamps.
 Monster Grendel is described as a mǣre mearc-stapa, sē þe mōras hēold, fen ond fǣsten ‘famous border-stepper, the one who ruled the moors, fen and stronghold’ and sinnihte hēold, mistige mōras ‘sinfully he ruled the misty moors.’
 Finally, the mother of Grendel is described as brimwylf which is a man-eating ‘she-wolf’ (Luttrell 2011, Leneghan 2022).
 Wolfmother, by the way, great rock band as well.

-The wolf-element can not only be found in Germanic personal and tribe names, but also in place names.
+The wolf-element isn’t only recognizable in Germanic personal and tribe names, but also in place names.
 A study concerning place names in the Netherlands (Helsen 1961) shows they are richly represented.
-Interesting is that quite many wolf toponyms can be associated with places located near or on border locations, or leading to a border location.
-Often, the second element of the wolf place names are objects frequently used as border marking, like: -beek ‘creek’, –boom ‘tree’, –galg ‘gallow’, –gracht ‘moat’, –eik ‘oak’, –dijk ‘dike’, –put ‘pit’, –kuil ‘hole’, –winkel ‘corner’ etcetera.
+Interestingly, quite many wolf toponyms can be associated with places located near or on border locations, or leading to a border location.
+Often, the second element of the wolf place-names are objects frequently used as border marking, like: -beek ‘creek’, –boom ‘tree’, –galg ‘gallow’, –gracht ‘moat’, –eik ‘oak’, –dijk ‘dike’, –put ‘pit’, –kuil ‘hole’, –winkel ‘corner’ etcetera.
 Areas between villages or municipalities which were considered wilderness.
-Landscapes with bush, heather, swamps etc.
+Landscapes with bush, heather, swamps etcetera.

 In old Germanic languages there was a synonym for the word wolf, namely: warc, warg, wearg, varg(r) which was used in medieval justice for criminal offenders who were declared to be an outlaw.
 It was also called straf van de wolf ‘punishment of the wolf’.
 Once an outlaw, all his or her property was laid to waste, and nobody was allowed to help, shelter or feed the outlaw.
 Killing an outlaw was was even legal.
-Therefore, these persons lived like beasts in the woods, in the very margins of society.
-Indeed, like wolf men or, indeed, werewolves.
+Therefore, these persons lived like beasts in the woods, at the fringes of society.
+In border land.
+Indeed, like wolf-men, like werewolves.
 A warc in Middle High German language was also synonym for creeps and eerie creatures.

 In high-medieval England if someone wore a wulfes heafod ‘wolf’s head’ he or she was an outlaw.
 Then there was also the practice when a criminal was hanged on the gallow, a wolf was hung besides the person.
-To stress the dishonoring character of the sentence.
+A ritual to stress the dishonoring character of the sentence.
 Place names with the element wolf can, therefore, also denote a location where a criminal was put to death.
 Like the border locations mentioned earlier, sinister and magical places.
 Places of taboo.
-Go to the places Wolfsbarge, Wolfsbosch, De Wolfsdonken, Wolfshoek,, Wolfskuil, Wolfslaar, Wolfsput, Wolfswinkel and see for yourself.
+Go to the places of Wolfsbarge, Wolfsbosch, De Wolfsdonken, Wolfshoek, Wolfskuil, Wolfslaar, Wolfsput, Wolfswinkel and shiver!

 The saga Wolff von der Wolfsberg – North of the village of Mulsum in Land Wursten, the powerful masters Wolff of the Wolfsberg once lived.
-Wolfsberg (‘wolf’s mountain’) was a so-called Wurt; an artificial dwelling mound on which their house stood save from sea floods.
+Wolfsberg (‘wolf’s mountain’) was a so-called Wurt; an artificial dwelling/settlement mound on which their house stood high and save from sea floods.
 The masters Wolff disposed of the destinies of the people in the region.
 To mark their jurisdiction, gallows and wheel stood in front of their house.
-On Sundays, the pastor and church-goers would not dare to start mass if master Wolff had not arrived yet and was not seated on his personal bench.
+On Sundays, the pastor and church-goers wouldn’t dare to start mass if master Wolff hadn’t arrived yet and wasn’t seated on his personal bench.